Vegetttaaa/Vegetttaaa/README.md

 Sup!
 Welcome to my profile✌

 What am I doing?
-I'm currently begginer in programming.Also I'm new in FiveM Car Developement!
+I'm currently begginer in programming.Also I'm new in FiveM Developement!

 Everyday I'm working with Graphic Design, Video Editing and VFX!